wordpress-mobile/WordPress-Utils-Android/README.md

 ## Publishing a new version

-In the following cases, CircleCI will publish a new version with the following format to our remote maven repo at S3:
+In the following cases, CircleCI will publish a new version with the following format to our remote Maven repo:

 * For each commit in an open PR: `<PR-number>-<commit full SHA1>`
 * Each time a PR is merged to `develop`: `develop-<commit full SHA1>`